Sign In / Sign Out

 - Map and Locations

 The School of Music, Dance and Theatre in the Herberger Institute for Design and the Arts at Arizona State University welcomes the 2023 Desert Skies Symposium for Research in Music Education to Tempe and the ASU campus on February 16-18.
-See the links below for further information about the 2023 Desert Skies Symposium.
+See the links below for further information.

 Phoenix Sky Harbor International Airport, is the main airport serving the Greater Phoenix area.
 It serves more than 40 million passengers a year, and goes to more than 100 domestic and international destinations, making it one of the 10 busiest airports in the U.S. With about 1,200 daily flights – about 500 nonstop – Sky Harbor is one of the most convenient airports and is about six miles from the campus and the conference hotel.

-The conference hotel (The Graduate) has a free shuttle between the hotel and airport (on the hour).
-Click here for directions from Sky Harbor
+The conference hotel (The Graduate Tempe) has a free shuttle between the hotel and airport (on the hour).
+Directions from Sky Harbor Airport.

 Rooms are available at a nightly rate of $175.00 on February 15th, 16th, 17th and 18th.
 The cut-off date for receiving this special conference rate is Wednesday, January 18, 2023.
 To reserve a room, please visit graduatehotels.com/tempe and ask for the ASU Desert Skies Conference rate.
 Each guest is responsible for paying their own room, taxes, incidentals, and damages.

-In break-out sessions, individuals present and discuss their research with a smaller group seated at the presenter's table.
-Typically, presenters do not read entire papers; rather, this is a more informal presentation of your research in a format of your choice, with the aim of engaging discussion and questions from those who have selected your session.
-Some presenters choose to use slides and/or audio/video clips using laptop computers.
-Others chose to provide handouts or an outline.
+Typically, presenters do not read entire papers.
+We ask that you prepare a presentation of your research in a format that fosters engaging discussion and questions from those who have selected your session.
+Some presenters choose to use slides and/or audio/video clips using their personal laptop computers.
+We will have some laptops/ipads available for presenters to use if needed.
+Some past presenters chose to provide handouts or an outline.
 Neither is required.
-Additional ideas are welcome.
-The idea is to engage in conversation about your research.
+Additional ideas are welcome!

 The Desert Skies Symposium on Research in Music Learning and Teaching invites submissions for the seventeenth biennial meeting, to be held February 16-18, 2023, on the Tempe campus of Arizona State University.